 After graduate school, I served in the United States Marine Corps as an Intelligence Officer.
 I lead the Intelligence section for the 2nd Battalion, 9th Marines infantry unit where we deployed to South East Asia to train with foreign militaries.
 I then completed a second assignment at Marine Corps Forces Cyberspace Command where I lead a cyberspace operations team supporting counter-terrorism operations.

 I transitioned out of the Marine Corps in late 2017 to begin a career in Product Management in the robotics industry.
-I currently lead the Product team at Ouster, a digital lidar manufacturer in San Francisco, CA.

 I’m always bouncing around between side projects to explore new technologies.
 Reach out if you have any recommendations or questions!